jeffvance/glusterfs-cluster-install/README.txt

   GlusterFS on Fedora for Hadoop workloads.
 The storage (brick) partition (usually /dev/sdb) can be configured as RAID 6 or as JBODs.

-  A tarball named "fedora-hadoop-install-<version>.tar.gz" is downloaded to one of the cluster nodes or to the user's localhost.
+  A tarball named "glusterfs-cluster-install-<version>.tar.gz" is downloaded to one of the cluster nodes or to the user's localhost.
 The download directory is arbitrary. install.sh requires password-less ssh from the node hosting the rhs install tarball (the "install-from" node) to all nodes in the cluster.
   GlusterFS does not require password-less SSH.